spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/dynamic-multistore-feature-overview.md

 ## Publishing and synchronizing

-When the new queue infrastructure is published, the store becomes visible on the storefront.
+When the new queue infrastructure is published, the store becomes visible on the Storefront.

-## Assigning products and prices
+## Assigning products and prices to stores

 You can assign products and their prices to a product using the Back Office UI or other methods of creating a new product in the system.
 This offers flexibility in managing the product catalog.